songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

     }
 ```

-Unlike single decisions, it does not have label and explanation.
+Unlike single decisions, it does not have a label and explanation.
 More precisely,
-getting a label from a multi-decision returns `null` and getting an explanation
+getting a label from a multi-decision returns `null`, and getting an explanation
 throws an unsupported operation exception.
 In my opinion,
-the `Decision` base class is too vague and we shouldn't return null or raising an
+the `Decision` base class is too vague and we shouldn't return null or raise an
 exception.
 But that's a design choice and probably does not matter as this
 decider system is internal to Elasticsearch.